The Happenings on Shaw Hill

 I thought about this for a minute.
 How confident was I that they were here?
 And if they were, why?

+Standing in the dark, with that thick musty smell all around, I thought this through carefully.
 Did they come here under their own free will?
 If they didn’t then my wife and daughter were in trouble.

 And so was I.

-I shone the light into the kitchen and swung the beam over kitchen cabinets, a farmer’s sink, refrigerator, and kitchen table.
+I reached into my pocket for my phone, swiped down on the touch display, and tapped the flashlight icon.
+I shone the light into the kitchen and swung the beam over the kitchen cabinets, a farmer’s sink, refrigerator, and kitchen table.

 No one.